syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-ASP-NET-Core.md

 ## Steps to create Word document programmatically:

-1.Create a new ASP.NET Core Web application project.
+Step 1.
+Create a new ASP.NET Core Web application project.

 ![Create ASP.NET Core Web application in Visual Studio](ASP-NET-Core_images/CreateProject.png)

-2.Select Web Application pattern (Model-View-Controller) for the project.
+Step 2.
+Select Web Application pattern (Model-View-Controller) for the project.

 ![Select Web Application pattern](ASP-NET-Core_images/SelectWebMVC.png)

-3.Install the [Syncfusion.DocIO.Net.Core](https://www.nuget.org/packages/Syncfusion.DocIO.Net.Core) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).
+Step 3.
+Install the [Syncfusion.DocIO.Net.Core](https://www.nuget.org/packages/Syncfusion.DocIO.Net.Core) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).

 ![Install DocIO .NET Core NuGet package](ASP-NET-Core_images/Install_Nuget.png)

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.

-4. Include the following namespaces in the HomeController.cs file.
+Step 4.
+Include the following namespaces in the HomeController.cs file.

 {% capture codesnippet1 %}
 {% tabs %}